TheRyanStudio/Library-Management-System/README.md

 ### Headless Mode
 npm run cypress:run
 ## Which AI(s) were used, if they were used
 I used ChatGPT to assist with converting my business logic to Node.js/Express.
-I also used it to build my website.
+I also used it to build my web front end.